CumulusNetworks/docs/content/cumulus-netq-51/Installation-Management/Install-NetQ/HA-scale-cluster.md

 }
 ```

 2. Run the following command on your master node, using the JSON configuration file from the previous step.
-Include the restore option referencing the path where the backup file resides:
+Include the `restore` option referencing the path where the backup file resides:

 ```
 nvidia@<hostname>:~$ netq install cluster bundle /mnt/installables/NetQ-5.1.0.tgz /tmp/cluster-install-config.json restore /home/nvidia/combined_backup_20241211111316.tar
 ```

+{{<notice tip>}}
-<div class="notices tip"><p><ul><li>If this step fails for any reason, run <code>netq bootstrap reset</code> and then try again.</li><li>If you restore NetQ data to a server with an IP address that is different from the one used to back up the data, you must <a href="https://docs.nvidia.com/networking-ethernet-software/cumulus-netq/Installation-Management/Install-NetQ/Install-NetQ-Agents/#configure-netq-agents">reconfigure the agents</a> on each switch as a final step.</li></ul></p></div>
+If this step fails for any reason, run <code>netq bootstrap reset</code> and then try again.
+{{</notice>}}

 {{< /tab >}}
 {{< /tabs >}}